EvgeniiaKei/deep-learning-challenge/README.md

 # Compiling, Training, and Evaluating the Model

-- How many neurons, layers, and activation functions did you select for your neural network model, and why?
+1. How many neurons, layers, and activation functions did you select for your neural network model, and why?

-   - Initially, I used two layers, the first with 80 nodes and the second with 30 nodes.
-I used one activation function, relu, for both layers.
-Since we've transformed the data to binary outputs the relu activation function is the most appropriate choice.
-For the output layer, I chose 1 node as it is a binary classifier model with only one output, ie was the funding application successful yes or no?
-The output layer activation of sigmoid was used since the model output is a binary classification between 0 and 1.
-These achieved an accuracy score of 73%, rounded.
+   -  I implemented a two-layer architecture, with the first layer consisting of 80 nodes and the second layer having 30 nodes.
+I employed the ReLU activation function for both layers.
+Given that the data has been transformed into binary outputs, ReLU is the most suitable activation function.
+For the output layer, I opted for a single node, as this is a binary classification model that only requires one output: whether the funding application was successful (yes or no).
+I utilized the sigmoid activation function for the output layer, as it produces binary classifications ranging from 0 to 1.
+This configuration resulted in an accuracy score of approximately 73%

-- PHOTOS
+#  Optimization

+ - First Optimization Attempt: 2 hidden layers & an outer layer, layer 1: 132 neurons, relu activation, layer 2: 66 neurons, relu activations, and Outer layer: 1 unit, sigmoid activation & adam optimizers for complier. (accuracy score of 72.6%)

+ - After Attempt: Use auto-optimizing tuner (Best accuracy score of 72.8%)

+ - Last Attempt: Optimized the model by adding an additional layer, adjusting the number of nodes, and leaving the name column as a feature.

+2. Were you able to achieve the target model performance?

+    - Yes, with the optimization changes I was able to generate an accuracy score of 79% (rounded), which is higher than the acceptable criteria of 75%.

+3. What steps did you take in your attempts to increase model performance?

+    - Added a third layer and changed the number of nodes for each layer to 80, 45, and 35 respectively.
+However, this did not seem to increase my accuracy score.
+So I reprocessed the data to include the name column, adding it as another feature, and then trained the model again, this time receiving an accuracy score of 78.85%.
+There are several factors that suggest using the name as a feature could enhance the model's accuracy.
+The "name" column may hold significant information relevant to the classification task, which the model can utilize for learning.
+For instance, in some scenarios, names might indicate particular categories or classes.
+Additionally, the "name" column could be correlated with the target variable or other features within the dataset.
+Incorporating such correlated features enables the model to identify more intricate relationships in the data.
+Ultimately, including additional features, especially those that provide valuable insights, can contribute to the model's overall complexity.

+# Summary

+Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+In summary, the initial deep learning model achieved an accuracy score of 0.7282 with a loss of 0.5662, utilizing two layers with 80 and 30 nodes, respectively.
+The model excluded the name column from the original dataset.
+After optimization, the accuracy improved to 0.7884, and the loss decreased to 0.494, employing three layers with 80, 45, and 35 nodes, respectively.
+The optimized model included the name column as a feature.